kotobuki/Hardware-Sketching-Workshop-in-Taipei/dialogflow.md

 1. Click on `Small Talk` in the left navigation and click on `Enable` to enable small talk
 2. Clink on `About agent` and pick a topic (e.g. `About agent`)
 3. Give answers to questions
-4. Press `SAVE` and try by typing pharses to `Try it now` field
+4. Press `SAVE` and try by typing phrases to `Try it now` field

-### Your First Agent with Google Assitant
+### Your First Agent with Google Assistant

 1. Click on `Integrations` in the left navigation
-2. Clcik on `Google Assitant` and click on the toggle on the top right
+2. Click on `Google Assistant` and click on the toggle on the top right
 3. Press `AUTHORIZE`, choose your account and allow dialogflow.com to 'View and manage your Google Assistant voice commands, dialog and grammar'
 3. Press `UPDATE DRAFT` to update your Actions on Google draft with your Dialogflow configuration
 4. Press `VISIT CONSOLE` to visit the Actions on Google console